MateErdei/esg.linuxep.linux-mono-repo/av/README.md

-# Modular Anti-Virus Plugin for SSPL
+# Anti-Virus Plugin for SSPL

 Simple plugin to do AV for SSPL.